ddc-java-12/capstone-project-proposal-Kazpenn/docs/index.md

   * An indicator of what level you're on

   * A button that will show you teh solution if you get stuck on a level

+  * A Dpad so that the player can move around the maze

 * **Persistent data**